Learning Resource Program

 - To encourage each student to take responsibility for her own participation in learning

-Students participating in the McAuley Learning Resource Program meet with a resource teacher during the student’s study period.
-Individualized assistance is provided to the student at this time.
-The resource teacher confers frequently with the student’s classroom teachers to assess the student’s progress and needs.
-The resource teacher serves in a consultant capacity to the academic departments with reference to adjustments necessary to meet the specific learning needs of the student.
+Students participating in the McAuley Learning Resource Program meet with a resource teacher during the student's lunch period.
+Individualized assistance is provided to the student's classroom teachers to assess the student's progress and needs.
+The resource teacher serves in consultant capacity to the academic departments with reference to adjustments necessary to meet the specific learning needs of the student.